r2devops/hub/docs/create-update-job.md

 This page describes how to create or update a job in the [R2Devops/hub](https://gitlab.com/r2devops/hub/) repository.

-In order to contribute efficiently, we recommend you to know following topics:
+In order to contribute efficiently, we recommend you to know the following topics:

 * [x] [R2Devops hub job structure](/job-structure/)
 * [x] [Gitlab CI/CD](https://docs.gitlab.com/ee/ci/){:target=blank}

 ## Contributing workflow

-Follow 3 quick steps above to contribute in the hub 👇
+Follow 3 quick steps below to contribute in the hub 👇

 ### 🍴 Step 1: Fork !